C242-PS016-Sweet-Tracker/Cloud-Computing/README.md

 Hello!
-Welcome to our Capstone Project.
+Welcome to our Capstone Project (C242-PS016).
 This repository is part of our Capstone's Cloud Computing.
 It contains API for our mobile Application, feel free to explore this repository!

 <h1 style="text-align: center;">Sweet Tracker API  </h1>